 - Quality of instruction: Are there certified trainers guiding you through workouts?

 - Ease of use: Is the app functionally easy to navigate?
+Does it have a simple sign-up process?

 - Interactive features: Are there check-ins, and do you have access to a coach?